Robinpig/Note/docs/CS/MQ/MQ.md

 In computer science, message queues and mailboxes are software-engineering components typically used for inter-process communication (IPC), or for inter-thread communication within the same process.
 They use a queue for messaging – the passing of control or of content.
 Group communication systems provide similar kinds of functionality.

+Half Message